 Unlawful Termination

-In many cases where an employee is illegally terminated, the employee can seek compensation for his or her related damages through a wrongful termination claim.
-Sometimes, though, he or she must take another avenue to seek recourse for the firing.
+In many instances where an employee is illegally terminated, they can seek compensation for their damages through a wrongful termination claim.
+Sometimes, though, another legal avenue must be taken.
 This could be because the worker was an independent contractor, rather than an employee.
+Independent contractors typically have different protections under employment law, so it’s crucial to evaluate their contracts thoroughly to identify any breaches or unjust dismissals.
+Consulting with a wrongful termination lawyer in Fontana can help clarify these distinctions.

-Firing an employee because of his or her status in a protected class is illegal.
-Under federal law, an employee cannot be fired because of his or her:
+Firing an employee because of their status in a protected class is illegal.
+Under federal law, an employee cannot be fired because of their:

 - Sex;